Lola Jay Yum!

 Pistachio pesto sauce in a glass jar on a wooden board with peanuts and a spoon nearby.

 If you are on a pistachio kick but want something sweet, check out my No-Bake Pistachio Cheesecake!
-Not ready to move on from savory but still want basil, try my Grilled Shrimp with Lemon Basil Sauce or my Crispy Salmon with Basil Butter.
+Still in a savory mood?
+(You’re my people.)
+Stay tuned, there’s more to come!
+Try my Grilled Shrimp with Lemon Basil Sauce or my Crispy Salmon with Basil Butter.

 Jump to: